georgehara/Arca/README.md

 * `IGlobalInstanceProvider`
 * `IInstanceProvider`

-You can add any of these interfaces as parameters to the constructors of you classes, so they can be injected by the dependency injection container.
+You can add any of these interfaces as parameters to the constructors of your classes, so they can be injected by the dependency injection container.

 ## MIDDLEWARE